TheRealKasumi/NikoLight/documentation/planning.md

 Generally it is NOT recommended to do so in any way.
 The 20W power limit, or 10W per channel, was tested to be a good compromise between brightness and regulator temperature.
 When using a proper LM2596 (not faked ones), it will shut down as soon as a critical current or temperature (115°C) is reached.
-Due to the missing power the Controller will shut down and is not available via the web-app anymore.
+Due to the missing power the controller will shut down and is not available via the web-app anymore.
 No damange _should_ be taken from this.
 Once the regulators cooled down, they should be reset and the controller reboots.
 However this is a emergency feature that should not be triggered in normal use.